hananshabana/SynchronizationChecker/README.md

 # SynchronizationChecker
-Check synchronization  for partial automata
+Check synchronization for partial  deterministic automata and nondeterministic automata.